 There’s a great selection of fine art photography as well.
 As with paintings, ocean and beach scenes are popular, and prints on a wide range of media are available, including face-mounted acrylic, aluminum, canvas, and matted prints.
 Prints can be found in sizes ranging from tiny desktop examples, to large format prints that are several feet wide.
 Many photographers are able to accommodate custom sizes, triptych displays, unique mediums, and specific beaches and locations that may hold special significance.

 Silk, glass, ceramic, and glazed works offer another interesting perspective.
 Many of these crafts are perfect gifts or reminders of your vacation in the Turks and Caicos.

 Bringing a large artwork back home from the Turks and Caicos can be a daunting task, especially for larger pieces.
 Several local shops are happy to help with international shipping, and also have unmounted paintings that are easier to carry back on your return flight.
 Crating can also be arranged through local galleries.

-One activity that’s popular with locals and visitors alike is are art and craft classes that are hosted by local studios.
-These events are a great way to meet local talent and practice technique, and are offered as scheduled classes or privately.
+One activity that’s popular with locals and visitors alike is art and craft classes that are hosted by local studios.
+These events are a great way to meet local talent and practice techniques, and are offered as scheduled classes or privately.